gabrielelanaro/chemview/README.md

     $ conda create -p /path/to/new/environment python
     $ source activate /path/to/new/environment

-next, you can either install chemview from the binstar channel.
+then, you can install chemview directly from the binstar channel.

     $ conda install -c http://conda.binstar.org/gabrielelanaro

-or by installing dependencies
+or, for the development version you can manually install the dependencies:

     $ conda install ipython-notebook
     $ conda install numpy